Matteo-Malve/RAGMedAssist-INLPT-WS2023/project/DOCUMENTATION.md

 | k=4 | 0.2165 seconds | 36.1497 | 163 | 97.60% |
 | k=5 | 0.2098 seconds | 35.0408 | 164 | 98.20% |

-To sum up, FAISS satisfied all our needs and was faster than Pinecone.
-FAISS can retrieves ralavant documents only in 0.02 second.
+In summary, FAISS met all our requirements and proved to be faster than Pinecone.
+FAISS can retrieve relevant documents in just 0.02 seconds.
 The only disadvantage was that we need to store our FAISS indices locally, which corresponds to almost 200MB.
 Pinecone is a commercial vector store and will be actively developed.
 It offers more functions than FAISS, such as ensemble retriever or metadata filtering, but these extra functions can only be accessed with a paid account.

 ## <a name="evaluation"></a>4.3 📈 Evaluation